allen-proxmire/prime-square-difference/README.md

-# The Prime Square-Difference Identity
+# The Prime Triangle and Prime Square-Difference Identity
-A Modular Constraint Between Squared Primes

 ## Overview